 (Don’t miss our guide to using the busses in Tamil Nadu for more info) →

 There are four main train lines in Chennai, which radiate out from the Central Station heading north, south, east, and west.
 They are more useful for commuters than tourists but can be a good way to get the Chennai Beach or Chennai Fort.

 By Arian Zwegers, Flickr

 All over the bustling city, you’ll see these ubiquitous yellow three-wheeled vehicles.
 These motorized Indian versions of tuk tuks are by far the most exciting mode of Chennai transport, and will get you around the city cheaply and quickly.

 In the traffic-choked streets of Chennai, the small auto rickshaws can go faster than a car and much faster than a bus.
 Also, in the heat of mid-day, the breeze generated by the auto rickshaw zipping along the streets is a great way to cool down, even if just a little.

 But, they can involve a little hassle, so here are our tips on how to hail a Chennai auto rickshaw, how to negotiate, and how much you can expect to pay.

 To hail a driver, just flap your hand at them as they are approaching.
 If they’re looking for a fare, they’ll stop.
 It never took us more than a minute or so to find someone willing to drive us.

-When this happened (as it did almost every time we tried to go somewhere), the driver would grab someone nearby who looked like they would be able to help.
+This communication difficulty happened almost every time we tried to go somewhere.
+Usually, the driver would grab a local who looked like they would be able to help.
 They usually could, and once the destination was said by an Indian person (even though it sounded exactly the same to us) the driver would totally understand.
 Go figure.